 Progress this Quarter (includes meetings, work plan status, contract status, significant progress, etc.):

-- We requested an extension for this project.
-End date is now 30 June 2022. - No work done this quarter as this is the 3rd project in our series of 3 PFS projects. - We will focus on this project once BACI (2nd project) is completed we will give full attn. to this work.
+- No work done this quarter as this is the 3rd project in our series of 3 PFS projects. - We will focus on this project in Quarter 1 (2022).